Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Information-Theoretic Quantities for Measuring Individual Neuron Importance

 \section{Information-Theoretic Quantities for Measuring Individual Neuron Importance}

-In this section we propose information-theoretic quantities as candidate importance measures for neurons in a NN; as we show in Appendix~\ref{app:complexity}, each of these measures can be computed from the validation set $\setnotation{D}$ with a complexity of $\mathcal{O}(N)$.
-A selection of additional information-theoretic candidate measures is available in Appendix~\ref{app:others}, together with a discussion of relationships between them.
+In this section, we propose information-theoretic quantities as candidate importance measures for neurons in a NN; each of these measures can be computed from the validation set $\setnotation{D}$ with a complexity of $\mathcal{O}(N)$~\cite[Appendix~F.7]{Amjad_Understanding_arXiv}.

 \textbf{Entropy.} Entropy quantifies the uncertainty of a RV.
 In the context of a NN, the entropy